fuzzballb/Unity-kart-game-boomblaster/README.md

 IMPORTANT!

-Since Unity uses Blender to load the Blender files in to Unity, be shure to install Blender firt, before opening this project
+Since Unity uses Blender to load the Blender files in to Unity, be shure to install Blender first.

 http://www.blender.org/